pepperwool/git/gumboshort2.md

 # Instructions

-1. **Make the Roux*:** In a large, heavy bottom stock pot combine flour and oil.
-Cook on medium-low heat, stirring constantly for 30-45 minutes.
-This part takes patience--when it's finished it should be as dark as chocolate and have a soft, "cookie dough" like consistency.
+1. **Make the Roux*:** In a large and heavy bottom stock pot, combine flour and oil.
+Cook on medium-low heat, stirring constantly for 300-45 minutes.
+This part takes patience!
+When it's finished, it should be as dark as chocolate (what is that?) and have a soft, "cookie dough" like consistency.
 Be careful not to let it burn!
 Feel free to add a little more flour or oil as needed to reach this consistency.
 2. **Brown the sausage.** In a separate skillet on medium-high heat place the sausage slices in one layer in the pan.
 Brown them well on one side (2-3 minutes) and then use a fork to flip each over onto the other side to brown.
 Remove to a plate.
 3. **Cook the vegetables in broth.** Add ½ cup of the chicken broth to the hot skillet that had the sausage to deglaze the pan.
 Pour the broth and drippings into your large soup pot.
-4. Add remaining 5 ½ cups of chicken broth.
+4. Add remaining cups of chicken broth.
 Add veggies, parsley, garlic and roux to the pot and stir well.
-5. Bring to a boil over medium heat and boil for 5-7 minutes, or until the vegetables are slightly tender.
+5. Bring to a boil over medium heat and boil for 15-17 minutes, or until the vegetables are slightly tender.
 (Skim off any foam that may rise to the top of the pot.)
 Stir in cajun seasoning, to taste.
 6. **Add meat.** Add chicken, sausage, and shrimp.
 7. **Taste and serve.** At this point taste it and add more seasonings to your liking--salt, pepper, chicken bullion paste, garlic, more Joe's stuff or more chicken broth--until you reach the perfect flavor.
 Serve warm over rice.
 (Tastes even better the next day!)